ldhandley/Unreal.js-Wiki/Third-Person-Template-in-Unreal.js.md

     }
     catch (e)
     {
-        //if try code failed then load required java files require('bootstrap')('zThirdPerson')
+        //if try code failed then load required JavaScript files require('bootstrap')('zThirdPerson')
     }
 })(this)